Virtual persistence diagrams, signed measures, Wasserstein distances, and Banach spaces: Introduction

 \section{Introduction}

-In computational settings, one-parameter persistent homology returns a finite indexed set of ordered pairs~\cite{edelsbrunner2000topological,zomorodian2005computing}, called a \emph{persistence diagram}.
+In computational settings, one-parameter persistent homology returns a finite indexed set of ordered pairs~\cite{edelsbrunner2000topological}, called a \emph{persistence diagram}.
 The collection of persistence diagrams has a one-parameter family of metrics for $p \in [1,\infty]$ called \emph{Wasserstein distances}~\cite{cohen2007stability,cohen2010lipschitz}.
 The resulting metric spaces have a Cauchy completion~\cite{mileyko2011probability,blumberg2014robust}.
-Persistence diagrams and their Wasserstein distances are important in topological data analysis~\cite{Robinson:2017,Munch:2017,Seversky_2016_CVPR_Workshops}.
+Persistence diagrams and their Wasserstein distances are central to large parts of topological data analysis~\cite{Munch:2017,Robinson:2017,Seversky_2016_CVPR_Workshops}.

 More recently, our understanding of persistence diagrams and Wasserstein distance has been extended in the following ways.
 Persistence diagrams may be derived from the more elementary rank function via M\"obius inversion~\cite{Patel:2018}.
 The Wasserstein distance above may be extended to Radon measures on $\R^2_< = \{(x,y) \in \R^2 \ | \ x < y\}$ in a way that is compatible with the classical Wasserstein distance for probability measures~\cite{divol2019understanding}.
 By interpreting the collection of persistence diagrams algebraically as a free commutative monoid, the Wasserstein distances may be obtained in a functorial way, which implies that they have corresponding universal properties~\cite{bubenik2019universality}.
 The same construction may be applied to intervals, obtaining Wasserstein distances for barcodes~\cite{Collins:2004}, or to invariants of multiparameter persistence~\cite{bubenik2019universality}.
 If one applies M\"obius inversion to the graded rank function one obtains a variant of a persistence diagram in which the multiplicity of the ordered pairs is allowed to be negative~\cite{betthauser2019graded}.
+Generalized persistence diagrams which take on negative values have also arise naturally in several other places \cite{kim2021generalized, botnan2021signed, asashiba2019approximation, mccleary2020edit}.
+These ``virtual" persistence diagrams can be viewed as signed measures.
+Several extensions of the Wasserstein distance to the setting of signed measures have been introduced and studied~\cite{mainini2011}.

+The main goal of our work is to give various larger formal settings for generalized persistence diagrams (arising in one-parameter, multi-parameter, and generalized persistence) and their Wasserstein distances, which will be useful for new algorithms and theory in computational topology and the development of analytic tools for topological data analysis.
+As an example of the former, some of our results were used to define a stable Wasserstein distance for graded persistence diagrams~\cite{betthauser2019graded}.
+Our secondary goal is to help connect topological data analysis with optimal transportation.